brennanbutler01/cs6750-hci/section-1.md

 3. Experience Design - designing products, processes, services with a focus on the quality and enjoyment of the total experience.
 4. Need Human-centered design, put human needs, capabilities, and behavior first.
 Need good communication.
 Ensure that designs match the needs and capabilities of the people who will use it.
     * Avoid specifying the problem as long as possible - iterate upon repeated approximations.
-5. Affordances - relationship b/w physical object and a person (is for something). not a property but a relationship - needs object + agent. affordances should be discoverable - percievable, but can be invisible. determines what actions are possible
+5. Affordances - relationship b/w physical object and a person (is for something). not a property but a relationship - needs object + agent. affordances should be discoverable - perceivable, but can be invisible. determines what actions are possible
 6. Signifiers communicate where the action should take place. communicates the purpose, structure, operation of device.
 7. Mapping - the relationship between two sets of things. should be a mapping between a control, action, and the intended result. grouping and proximity, should be natural. these can be culturally specific. works best when set of actions is visible and controls exploit natural mapping. need care, planning, thought, and an understanding of how people behave.
-8. Feedback - need a way to let you know if the system is working on the request. should be immediate and informative - but not to omuch. feedback should be planned.
+8. Feedback - need a way to let you know if the system is working on the request. should be immediate and informative - but not too much. feedback should be planned.
 9. Conceptual model - explanation of how something looks. mental models of how things work. can be competing
 10. System Image - the combined total of information available to us about a product, system. needs to be more complete, coherent.
 11. Paradox of tech - as we get more features packed into a device that make it more useful, it gets harder to learn and use.